FarzanSoli/Protein-Structure-Generation/README.md

 - Solvent-accessible surface area (SASA): [Ausaf et al., 2014][13]

 The proposed framework enables the simultaneous generation of protein sequences and their corresponding 3-D backbone coordinates.
-To validate the generated structures, one can compare the generated 3-D coordinates with \href{https://github.com/FarzanSoli/secondary_structure_prediction.git}{the predicted secondary structure.}
+To validate the generated structures, one can compare the generated 3-D coordinates [the predicted secondary structure][16].

 [1]: https://files.wwpdb.org/pub/pdb/data/biounit/PDB/divided/